Wiveliscombe: Demography

 The community radio station 10Radio is based in the town, serving the community of the ten parishes from which its name is derived.
-105.3FM in the local area and via the internet at www.10radio.org.
+105.3FM in the local area and via the internet.

 Churches

 The previous parish church was valued in 1292 at 12 marks.
 The present church, dedicated to St Andrew, is a grade II* listed building.
 It was built in 1827-9; the architect was Richard Carver who had it built from red sandstone with Hamstone dressings.
 Its octagonal font originated in the 14th century, and in the churchyard is a 14th-century sandstone cross.

 The oldest place of worship in Wiveliscombe is the Congregational Chapel in Silver Street, built in 1708 as the Independent Chapel.
 It joined the Congregational Union of England and Wales in 1838, and is now used by the Wiveliscombe Evangelical Congregational Church.
 This chapel was built because the Independent Meeting House (built in 1689 after the Act of Toleration) had become too small.
 This earlier Meeting House was demolished sometime after the First World War, when North Street Motors was built on the site.
 This has now closed, and the premises are currently being used as a garden shop.